Best Dash Cams for 2026 Toyota Supra

 - Rated for extreme operating temperatures

-- Higher price point than generic universal-mount options
+- Likely higher price point than generic universal-mount options

-Editor’s Verdict: If you want a dash cam that’s completely invisible and purpose-made for the GR Supra platform, the Fitcamx is the definitive answer.
-The clean install and factory-fit appearance justify the premium over a generic adhesive-mount unit every time.
+Editor’s Verdict: If you want a dash cam that blends into the GR Supra interior, the Fitcamx is the most natural match.
+The clean install and model-specific design are the reasons to choose it over a higher-resolution universal camera.

 - Video Resolution:1440P front, 1080P rear